What is Humanities & Social Sciences?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Students may also like:

-The candidate should have done their graduation in BA Sociology/BA (Hons) Sociology or should have done their BA in a similar field from a recognised university and should have secured a minimum of 55% aggregate.
+Usually, it's BA Sociology/BA (Hons) Sociology or BA in a similar field from a recognised university.
+Securing a minimum of 55% aggregate is also important.
 There is no upper age limit for the programme.
 The MA in Sociology discusses the evolution of society and the issues it has faced since ancient times.
-Students that are well-educated and learn the necessary abilities might overcome these obstacles by developing various approaches.
-Relevant Link: Master of Arts (MA) Course Details

 Delhi University (DU) offers a wide range of UG and PG courses for humanities and social Science students.
 Admission is done basis CUET.